Controlling Hallucinations at Word Level in Data-to-Text Generation: Word-level Alignment Labels

 \section{Word-level Alignment Labels}

 We consider a DTG task, in which the corpus $\mathcal{C}$ is composed of a set of entity-description pairs, $(e, y)$.
 A \textit{single-entity table} $e$ is a variable-sized set of $T_e$ key-value pairs $x \coloneqq (k, v)$.
 A \textit{description} $y \coloneqq y_{1:T_y}$ is a sequence of $T_y$ tokens representing the natural language description of the entity; we refer to the tokens spanning from indices $t$ to $t'$ of a description $y$ as $y_{t:t'}$.
+A description is made of \textit{statements}, defined as text spans expressing one single idea (Appendix~\ref{appendix-sec:alignment-labels} presents in detail the statement partitioning procedure).
+We refer to the first index of a statement as $t_i$, so that $y_{t_i:t_{i+1}-1}$ is the $i^{th}$ statement itself.
 Fig.~\ref{fig:ex_input} shows a WikiBio entity made by 8 key-value pairs together with its associated description.

 First, we aim at labeling each word from a description, depending on the presence of a correspondence with its associated table.
 We call such labels \textit{alignment labels}.
-We drive the word-level labeling procedure on two intuitive constraints: \begin{enumerate*}[label=(\arabic*)] \item important words (names, adjectives and numbers) should be labeled depending on their alignment with the table, and \item words from the same statement (i.e.~a text span expressing one idea) should have the same label. \end{enumerate*}
+We drive the word-level labeling procedure on two intuitive constraints: \begin{enumerate*}[label=(\arabic*)] \item important words (names, adjectives and numbers) should be labeled depending on their alignment with the table, and \item words from the same statement should have the same label. \end{enumerate*}

 With this in mind, the \textit{alignment label} for the $t^{\text{th}}$ token $y_t$ is a binary label: $l_t \coloneqq \mathbbm{1}_{\{s_t > \tau\}}$ where $s_t$ refers to the \textit{alignment score} between $y_t$ and the table, and $\tau$ is set experimentally (see Sec.~\ref{subsec:implementation-details}).
 The \textit{alignment score} $s_t$ acts as a normalized measure of correspondence between a token $y_t$ and the table $e$: